zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/decoupling-apis.md

 ## Creating a View Entity

-In this scenario, you want to make an API call that returns *Products*, and allows you to filter the results by Category.
+For example, you want to make an API call that returns **Products**, and allows you to filter the results by **Category**.
 To do this, create a single view entity and expose it as an OData resource.

 1. Open your domain model and create a view entity called *ProductCategoryVE*.
 2. Add the following query to the OQL editor: